Kitware/arctic-viewer/docs/content/docs/EnsembleFormat.md

 }
 ```

-In that meta description, we find the list of dataset that compose that ensemble with the relationship that should exist between them.
-Like synchronizing the __Time__ across several dataset or any particular argument or parameter.
-But also what kind of binding need to happen directly on the ImageBuilder instance.
+In the above meta description, we find the list of datasets that compose the ensemble, along with the relationship that should exist between them.
+Like synchronizing the __time__ across several dataset or any particular argument or parameter.
+We can also see above and example of the kind of binding which needs to happen directly on the ImageBuilder instance.

-The path provided for those datasets is relative to the initial index.json file.
+The path provided for the datasets is relative to the initial index.json file.

 Then we can add some Operator views of those dataset.
-Those operators will allow you to apply pixel operations between the set of datasets you've listed in them.
+These operators will allow you to apply pixel operations between the set of datasets you've listed in them.